 - Develop a single-brand strategy for the marketing and outreach of energy efficiency programs

 - Support legislation allowing localities to require the reporting of commercial energy benchmarking data

 - Develop special curriculum for schools to educate students about energy efficiency

 - Read our blog post from earlier this year about how we achieved a single-brand strategy with consistent messaging.

 - We held our inaugural Energy Efficiency Leadership Awards Ceremony in the fall of 2016 which you can read about here.
-We are holding our second annual awards ceremony on November 2, 2017.
-We will be opening the awards application process on July 10, so stay tuned for details.
+We held our second annual awards ceremony on November 2, 2017.

 Virginia Gov. Ralph Northam has signed Executive Order 43 outlining the commonwealth’s goals for promoting clean energy and combatting climate...